Luis Gerardo Méndez

+Luis Gerardo Hernández Méndez (born 12 March 1982) is a Mexican actor and film producer.

+Life and career

-Luis Gerardo Hernández Méndez (born 12 March 1982) is a Mexican actor and producer born in Aguascalientes City.
-Having previously mostly appeared in smaller films and on television, Méndez shot to fame with his starring role in the 2013 comedy film The Noble Family, which for a few months was Mexico's highest-ever grossing film.
+Luis Gerardo Hernández Méndez was born in Aguascalientes, Aguascalientes, on 12 March 1982.
+Méndez shot to fame with his starring role in the 2013 comedy film The Noble Family, which for a few months was Mexico's highest-ever grossing film.
 The following year, he played a role in the movie Cantinflas, and as of 2015, he co-produced (with friend Gary Alazraki).

 He co-starred (with Mariana Treviño) in Club de Cuervos, which is Netflix's first-ever original production in Spanish.
 More recently, his production company Cine Vaquero had a first look deal with ViacomCBS International Studios.
 He appeared as Baltasar Frías in the Peacock black comedy mystery series The Resort (2022).

-Early life and education

-Méndez was born and raised in Aguascalientes in central Mexico.

 Personal life

-Méndez was asked about his sexuality following an interview in which he used masculine forms to refer to his past relationships.
+He is openly gay.
 As of January 2016, he was in a relationship with Pablo Chemor.

 Méndez has a dog named Tuba, and they both appeared in a PETA campaign encouraging people to treat their pets as family members.